What Is It, What Are Risk Factors and Possible Causes, How Is It Treated

 Previously referred to as “manic-depressive illness”, bipolar disorder is actually a type of brain disorder that is characterised by unusual shifts in a person’s mood, energy levels, and ability to function.

 Unlike most people, patients suffering from this type of brain disorder often experience extreme mood swings accompanied by changes in energy levels, ability to sleep, think and perform clearly.
 Sometimes these mood swings and the accompanying symptoms are so strong that the person is unable to even go to school, hold down a job or maintain a healthy relationship.
 Under extreme conditions, people with bipolar disorder even try to hurt themselves or attempt suicide.
+In these cases the patient will sometimes go to a facility to receive closer care for a determined period of time.

 In Australia, bipolar disorder affects 1 in 50 Aussies and is typically diagnosed at the age of 20.